seunggookim/surfviz/README.md

 # surfviz

 MATLAB scripts for visualization of surface-mapped scalar values.
 Various FreeSurfer (http://freesurfer.net/) surface models (white, pial, inflated, sphere) can be used.
 OpenGL is required for transparent overlay.
-External MATLAB codes (export_fig, color_brewer) are included.
+External MATLAB codes (`export_fig`, `brewermap`) are included.

 ## Install
 Download/fetch the package and add all subdirectories to MATLAB path: